-Because the Notes constitute obligations under French law, are denominated in euro and accordingly are deemed to be issued outside France for taxation purposes, payments of interest and other revenues made by the Issuer in respect of the Notes to non-French tax residents who do not invest from a permanent establishment or a fixed base situated in France and who are not concurrently shareholders of the Issuer benefit under present law (as interpreted in the Instruction of the Direction Générale des Impôts 5 I-11-98 dated September 30, 1998) from the exemption provided for in Article 131 quater of the French Code général des impôts (General Tax Code) from deduction of tax at source.
+Because the Notes constitute obligations under French law and are issued outside of France through an international syndicate, payments of interest and other revenues made by the Issuer in respect of the Notes to non-French tax residents who do not invest from a permanent establishment or a fixed base situated in France and who are not concurrently shareholders of the Issuer benefit under present law (as interpreted in the Instruction of the Direction Générale des Impôts 5 I-11-98 dated September 30, 1998) from the exemption provided for in Article 131 quater of the French Code général des impôts (General Tax Code) from deduction of tax at source.
 Accordingly, such payments do not give the right to any tax credit from any French source.